dwalleck/darylwalleck.dev/content/post/dotnet-cli.md

 dotnet tool install -g dotnet-aspnet-codegenerator
 ```

-This tool assumes that your web project follows the convention of storing data
-models in a `Models` directory.
-You also need to provide the name of the new
-controller, the path to your Controllers directory, and the namespace of your
-data context.
-Don't worry if you don't have a data context at this point.
-If the
-generator determines that the data context doesn't exist, it will create it for
+This tool assumes that your web project follows the convention of storing data models in a `Models` directory.
+You also need to provide the new controller's name, the path to your Controllers directory, and the namespace of your DbContext.
+Don't worry if you don't haven't created a DbContext at this point.
+If the generator determines that the DbContext doesn't exist, the tool will create one for you.
-you.

 ```powershell
 ❯ dotnet aspnet-codegenerator controller -api -name ToolsController -m Tool -dc Data.AppDbContext -outDir Controllers